NicoloMalucelli/asmd23-03-LLM/Readme.md

 Even if the answer doesn't provide practical example in a parametric acceptance-test format, it is still helpful to guide the developer in the testing process.
 The ChatGPT output could be used by the tester as a checklist, so that every aspect of the application is covered by the tests.

+In addition, after having provided the same input, I asked ChatGPT to generate Junit tests.
+The answer, situated in the LogicsImplTest class covers all the main functionalities of the application, anyway some interesting cases, like make both first and second click on the same cell, have not been tested.